Skip to content

 • Third person possessives: his, her/hers, its, their, theirs.

-Of the possessive pronouns, some are better categorized as possessive adjectives (also called pronominal adjectives, since they are formed from pronouns).
-My, our, your, her and their are all possessive adjectives, and precede the nouns that they qualify.
-His can function either as an adjective or a pronoun:
+Some possessive pronouns are better categorized as possessive adjectives (also called pronominal adjectives, since they are formed from pronouns).
+My, our, your, her, and their are all possessive adjectives that precede the nouns they qualify.
+‘His’ can function either as an adjective or a pronoun:

 This is his bike.
 (Possessive adjective)